 5. First Jet from the KLM fleet

 Jet aircraft (Jet) is an aircraft powered by jet engines.
 The first Jet in the KLM fleet was a DC-8.
-It could carry much more passengers and larger quantities of cargo, and the flight time was half as compared to the performance of DC-7 or Super Constellation aircraft.
+It could carry many more passengers and larger quantities of cargo, and the flight time was half compared to the performance of DC-7 or Super Constellation aircraft.
 The first DC-8 landed at Schiphol in 1959 and was introduced on the Amsterdam - New York route in 1960.